 Congress enacted the National Emergencies Act of 1976 (NEA) to rein in presidential use of statutory emergency powers.
-Although Congress purposely omitted a definition of "national emergency," the legislative history makes clear that Congress did not intend for the law to provide an affirmative grant of limitless discretion, and that it expected the limits contained within specific emergency powers to be scrupulously observed and enforced.
-Moreover, the NEA was carefully designed to ensure that presidential actions in this area would remain subordinate to Congress's authority.
-An emergency declaration that attempts to harness an ill-fitting statutory power for the purpose of flouting Congress's will on a question of policy, such as President Trump's Proclamation 9844, makes a mockery of Congress's intent in passing the law.
+Although Congress purposely omitted a definition of "national emergency," the legislative history makes clear that Congress did not intend for the law to provide an affirmative grant of limitless discretion.
+Moreover, the law was carefully designed to ensure that presidential actions in this area would remain subordinate to Congress's authority.
+A declaration issued for the purpose of flouting Congress's will on a question of policy, such as President Trump's Proclamation 9844, makes a mockery of Congress's intent in passing the law.

 Proclamation 9844 also represents a sharp departure from past practice in implementing the NEA.
 Outside of emergency declarations invoking the International Emergency Economic Powers Act (IEEPA), which must be viewed separately in light of IEEPA's legislative history and subsequent congressional actions, presidents have declared national emergencies only a handful of times in the past 40 years.
 All of these declarations responded to events that were sudden and unexpected-thus meeting one of the basic criteria for an "emergency," under the term's plain meaning-and none sought to implement measures for which Congress had withheld funding.
-By contrast, official statistics show that there has been no sudden, unexpected change in immigration patterns at the southern border.
+By contrast, official statistics show that there was no sudden, unexpected change in immigration patterns at the southern border in February 2019.
 More important, the president has openly acknowledged that his purpose in issuing the declaration was to sidestep Congress, which had repeatedly refused to provide the funding he requested for a border wall.
-No president before now has sought to use emergency powers to circumvent Congress's explicit will and power of the purse.
-Nor has any president been so transparent that he was using emergency powers simply because he saw them as an expedient way to achieve a policy goal.

-&lt;sup>1 No counsel for a party authored this brief in whole or in part, and no person other than amicus and its counsel made a monetary contribution to its preparation or submission.
+1 No counsel for a party authored this brief in whole or in part, and no person other than amicus and their counsel made a monetary contribution to its preparation or submission.
 This brief has been prepared by a center affiliated with New York University School of Law, but does not purport to present the school's institutional views, if any.